Applying for accommodation 2022/23

-- Entering your first year of study at Bath Spa University
+- A first year undergraduate or foundation student at Bath Spa University

 - A full-time applicant